MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 ## Step 0 - Visual Studio settings

 1. Ensure your system has a NuGet package source enabled for [nuget.org][NugetHome].
 For more information, navigate to [Common NuGet configurations][NugetConsumePackagesConfiguringNugetBehavior] and [Windows Community Toolkit][WindowsCommunitytoolkit].
-1. Download and install the [Project Reunion VSIX package][VisualstudioMarketplaceMicrosoftWinuiWinuiprojecttemplates].
+1. Download and install the [Project Reunion VSIX package][VisualstudioMarketplaceProjectreunionMicrosoftprojectreunion].
 The installer adds both the WinUI 3 project templates and the NuGet package containing the WinUI 3 libraries to Visual Studio 2019.

     For instructions on how to add the `VSIX` package to Visual Studio, navigate to [Finding and Using Visual Studio Extensions][VisualstudioIdeFindingUsingVisualStudioExtensionsInstallWithoutUsing-ManageExtensionsDialogBox].